Quick Start

 This is a simplified version of the rules covering only key points to get you started with the game.
 This assumes you have a cursory understanding of TCGs in general.

-Dimensional Rift is a Yu-Gi-Oh!-inspired TCG where cards are played in specific zones in the Battlefield, which is a 5x2 grid for each player.
+Dimensional Rift is a Yu-Gi-Oh!-inspired TCG in which cards are played to specific zones in the Battlefield (a 5x2 grid for each player).

 There are 3 types of cards, Creatures, Artifacts and Monuments.
-They each can only go on their dedicated zone, and they can be played either face-up or face-down (except Monuments, which are always face-up).
+They each can only go on their dedicated zones, and they can be played either Face-Up or Face-Down (except Monuments, which are always face-up).

-Cards (except Monuments) have arrows that indicate which direction they can target (both effects and attacks).
+Creatures and Artifacts have arrows that indicate which direction they can target (both for effects and actions, such as Strike).
 You can only target cards that your card connects to.
 You can use the arrows printed on the card plus its current orientation and position on the grid to determine which zones it connects to.
 You can check the wiki on Targeting for more details on how the arrows work - but for now you can use the interactive application below to get yourself familiarized with the concept:

 ↖